julianpomper/SwiftReactor/README.md

 </details>

 #### `mutate(action: Action)`
-This method takes an `Action` and transforms it sync or async into an mutation.
+This method takes an `Action` and transforms it synchronously or asynchronously into a mutation.
 **If you have any side effects do it here.**

 Return `sync` mutations if you want to mutate the state instantly and sychronously on the main thread.  `Binding` and `withAnimation` require the state to be changed on the main thread synchronously.
-For that reason use `sync` mutations for this use cases.
+For that reason use `sync` mutations for these use cases.

 Return `async` mutations if you have to do async tasks (ex.: network requests)